The Emerging Trends of Multi-Label Learning: Evaluation Metrics and Notations and New Applications

 \ifCLASSOPTIONcompsoc

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Weiwei Liu} received his PhD degree under the supervision of Prof. Ivor W. Tsang in computer science from University of Technology Sydney, Australia in 2017.
 He is currently a full professor with the School of Computer Science, Wuhan University, China.
-His current research interest is Statistical Machine Learning, which includes scalable multi-label classification, scalable multiclass learning, ultrahigh dimensional feature selection, large-scale clustering, etc. His research results have been published at prestigious journals and leading conferences such as JMLR, IEEE TPAMI, IEEE TNNLS, IEEE TIP, IEEE TCYB, NIPS, ICML, AAAI, IJCAI and so on. \end{IEEEbiography}
+His current research interest is machine learning.
+His research results have been published at prestigious journals and leading conferences such as JMLR, IEEE TPAMI, IEEE TNNLS, IEEE TIP, IEEE TCYB, NeurIPS, ICML, ACL, AAAI, IJCAI and so on. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Xiaobo Shen} received his BSc and PhD from School of Computer Science and Engineering, Nanjing University of Science and Technology in 2011 and 2017 respectively.
-He is currently a full professor with the School of Computer Science and Engineering, Nanjing University of Science and Technology, China.
-He has authored over 30 technical papers in prominent journals and conferences, such as IEEE TNNLS, IEEE TIP, IEEE TCYB, NIPS, ACM MM, AAAI, and IJCAI.
-His primary research interests are Multi-view Learning, Multi-label Learning, Network Embedding and Hashing. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Haobo Wang} received his B.S. degree in Computer Science and Technology from Zhejiang University, China, in 2018.
 He is currently working toward the Ph.D. degree in the College of Computer Science and Technology, Zhejiang University.
 His research interests include machine learning and data mining, especially on multi-label learning and weakly-supervised learning. \end{IEEEbiography}